Southclaws/pawn-errors/README.md

 be printed once the current stack has returned (in other words, once the current callback has finished).

-### NoError and Semantics of Return Values
+### Ok (NoError) and Semantics of Return Values

+You might have seen `NoError()` symbol in older versions, this has been deprecated now and usage will result in deprecated warning, telling developer to use `Ok()` instead.

-You can also return `NoError()` to indicate that the function did not fail, however this function does take an argument:
+You can also return `Ok()` to indicate that the function did not fail, however this function does take an argument:

 ```pawn